Welcome to Core Connections Physiotherapy Online Booking! If you are a new patient, please select one of our Initial Assessment options.

 Telehealth

-Galia loves to work one-on-one with her clients.
-She has a keen ability to understand their individual needs and goals and to implement the appropriate care.
-She relies on evidence-based practices and integrates exercise and functional movement strategies as her main treatment approach.
-Her background in Kinesiology and her extensive experience as a competitive athlete and sprint canoeing and kayaking coach, make her very skilled at prescribing progressive and individualized exercises and motivating her clients.
-Her passion is to educate her clients and provide them with the skills they need to manage and recover from their condition.
+I love to work one-on-one with my clients.
+I aim to understand their individual needs and goals in order to implement the appropriate care.
+I rely on evidence-based practices and integrate exercise and functional movement strategies as my main treatment approach, along with soft tissue release, joint mobilization, and functional dry needling.
+My background in Kinesiology and my extensive experience as a competitive athlete and sprint canoeing and kayaking coach, provide me knowledge and confidence in prescribing progressive and individualized exercises and motivating my clients.
+I am also a certified yoga teacher and enjoy practicing and teaching yoga, as well as integrating aspects of yoga into my practice.
+I am happy to work with clients of any background and experience and of all gender identities in English, French or Spanish.

 Email: Galia@core-connections.ca